Wednesday, 15 December, 2010

 Anyway.
 Soap Laws don't really have anything to do with religion though they do have something to do with morals and justice at times.
 When you start to realize that there is a code of laws, you can get pretty good at predicting the outcome of a lot of storylines, more or less.

-Here's a partial list of the ones i've figured out over the years:
+Here's a partial list of the most common ones I've gleaned over the years:

 Love: